NalinDalal/modheshwari/README.md

 `npx prisma studio` -> to open database in visual format

 # Next Steps:
-Start working on api endpoints like user auth, start with google and phone number
+Start working on api endpoints like user auth, start with google and phone number well 1 thing to keep in mind, like google translate have all pages switched to hindi and gujrati use next-i18next, a popular library for internationalization in Next.js. install next-i18next, configure to root file, update config files

+ done, now add profile page and add authentication logic

+ 30.01->
+ install next-auth